DWU CONSULTING — AI RESEARCH

 As of 2024, the three major U.S. carriers reported the following annual co-brand credit card revenue:

-For a typical customer who spends $20,000 annually on the card and earns 50,000 miles per year, American Express might retain $200-300 in profits, while Delta receives $400-600 in direct revenue plus the present value of the award seat liability (when the customer redeems miles, American Express, not the airline, pays the cost of fulfillment under the agreement terms).
+For example, a customer who spends $20,000 annually on the card and earns 50,000 miles per year, American Express might retain $200-300 in profits, while Delta receives $400-600 in direct revenue plus the present value of the award seat liability (when the customer redeems miles, American Express, not the airline, pays the cost of fulfillment under the agreement terms).

 Rating Methodology and Investor Perspective

 Moody's and S&P Global developed loyalty program securitization rating methodologies on the fly in 2020, learning from parallel structures in other industries (telecom customer contracts, insurance float).
-Their frameworks rest on five core assumptions:
+Their frameworks rest on five core assumptions:8

-3. Member Economics: The securitization is only as good as the member base and their continued spending.
+- Member Economics: The securitization is only as good as the member base and their continued spending.
 A major airline failure, merger, or service degradation could damage member retention.
 Ratings incorporate stress scenarios where member activity declines 20-30%.

-5. Interest Rate and Refinancing Risk: As with any debt instrument, rising interest rates and tightening credit markets could make refinancing difficult at maturity.
+- Interest Rate and Refinancing Risk: As with any debt instrument, rising interest rates and tightening credit markets could make refinancing difficult at maturity.
 Most loyalty securitizations include 5-7 year tenors, requiring refinancing in a potentially different credit environment.

 In practice, Moody's rated Delta's SkyMiles senior notes as Ba2 (speculative grade), a rating broadly consistent with the airline's corporate credit rating.
 United's notes were rated similarly.
 American's notes, issued in 2021 when American's credit had stabilized, achieved slightly better ratings.